-Studio Art: Studio Art teaches students drawing and painting through directed studio projects combined with the study of art appreciation.
+Upper School Art: Anacapa's art program teaches technique as well as artistic appreciation.
 Students learn to produce artwork which effectively communicates ideas graphically and creatively.
-A series of assignments challenges them to develop their skills and demonstrate competency in black and white during the first semester, and in color during the second semester.
 They study the principles of fine art and design in order to knowledgeably execute, analyze and critique art (including their own).
 Students also learn to recognize and appreciate the rich diversity and history of visual expression, and to understand the visual arts’ connection to other disciplines.
-This class is approved for the fine arts requirement for admission to the University of California.

-Theater: Every year students have two opportunities to be involved in the performing arts.
-For the Fall Semester, students are encouraged to sign up for the Theater Club, an offering an introduction to theater-terminology, improvisational techniques, and field trips.
-For the Spring Semester students produce a full length play.
+Theater: Every year students have the opportunity to be involved in the performing arts.
+Students produce a full length play.
 In preparation for both of these productions, students gain skills in improvisation, pantomime, character development, choral sight reading, and costume and set design.

 § An Evening with Will